Video: Footage of Paul Pelosi attack released

 Warning: Graphic and explicit video

 SAN FRANCISCO (KRON) — Video footage of the attack on former House Speaker Nancy Pelosi’s husband, Paul Pelosi, was released by a judge Friday morning.
-The footage includes a San Francisco Police Department officer’s body camera, Paul Pelosi’s 911 call for help, David DePape’s confession tape, and home surveillance video showing DePape breaking into the Pelosi home.
+The footage includes a San Francisco Police Department officer’s body camera, Paul Pelosi’s 911 call for help, David DePape’s confession tape, and home surveillance video showing DePape breaking into the Pelosi home on October 28, 2022.

 Police Body Camera Footage

-Body camera footage shows two San Francisco police officers walking up to the front door of the Pelosi house minutes after Paul Pelosi called 911.
+Body camera footage shows two San Francisco police officers, Officer Kolby Wilmes and Officer Kyle Cagney, walking up to the front door of the Pelosi house minutes after Paul Pelosi called 911.
 The attempted murder suspect, David DePape, and Paul Pelosi answer the door.
 DePape is holding a hammer and gripping Mr. Pelosi’s arm.
 Paul Pelosi also has his hand on the hammer.

 Police ask what’s going on.
 DePape smiles and answers, “Everything’s good.”